 - Alternate adding the dry mixture and the milk to the egg and vanilla mixture, beginning and ending with the dry mixture, mix until just incorporated.
 Refrigerate the dough until chilled, at least 30 minutes and up to overnight if covered.

-- Preheat to 400°Line 2 baking sheets with parchment paper.
+- When ready, preheat the oven to 400°F. Line 2 baking sheets with parchment paper.

 - Drop tablespoonsful of batter about 2 inches apart on the prepared baking sheets.